 Final Grade Reports

 Final grade reports at the issues at the conclusion of the semester may be reviewed on the dashboard on MyState under “Grades.”
 If a student feels that a grade is not accurate, he/she should first talk to the instructor, following the Guideline for Communication of Undergraduate Student Program Concerns.
 If there is no resolution, the student can initiate the academic appeal process outlined in the SDSU catalog and linked above.

 For student absences, refer to South Dakota State University Policy 2.5 Class Attendance.
 Extended absences should be reported by the student to the Director of Nursing Student Services and/or the Vice President of Student Affairs 605-688-4493.
 It is the expectation that all students will be present for scheduled academic events, including orientation sessions.
 Refer to course syllabi for consequences of unexcused absences.
 Students who have an unexcused absence from clinical will be billed for payment to make up the time required, as outlined in the Billing Procedure for an Unexcused Clinical Absence/Simulation/Community Experience.

 Students who experience an injury, exposure to blood or body fluids, or a needle stick while in clinical, simulation or the skills lab are expected to notify the instructor immediately.
 The instructor will guide the student in accessing any needed medical care and will assist to complete required reports at the agency and for the university.
 Students are responsible for costs for any needed medical care.
 The policies with specific instructions and access to required forms are found in the College of Nursing Handbook.
-Policies differ depending on campus site.
+Policies differ depending on the campus site.

 Exit Survey and Interview with Leadership

 It is an expectation that students will complete an online exit survey as part of the College program evaluation process.
 Students will be given an opportunity to participate in a Focus Group discussion with the Assistant Dean for Undergraduate Nursing prior to graduation.
 The feedback from graduating students is important for quality improvement in undergraduate programs.
 Information gathered through these exit processes will be reviewed and reported in aggregate.
 No individual student comments or information will be reported.